relmula/relmula/README.md

 ## Hi 👋
-I'm Relmula amd I'm starting to learn Python!
+I'm Relmula and I'm starting to learn Python!

 ### About me:
 - 📚 I studied Information Systems and Technologies at the Electrotechnical University of St. Petersburg